Experienced divorce lawyers can help to determine equitable distribution.

 Protect yourself with our lawyers in Nassau & Suffolk Counties

-From our offices in Garden City, Nassau County and in Hauppauge, Suffolk County, Tabat, Cohen, Blum & Yovino, PC represents clients throughout Long Island in family legal issues.
+From our offices in Garden City, Nassau County and in Hauppauge, Suffolk County, Tabat, Cohen, Blum, Yovino, & Diesa, PC represents clients throughout Long Island in family legal issues.
 Call our Long Island divorce lawyers in Garden City or in Hauppauge, or contact us online to schedule your initial consultation.